well-it-wasnt-me/Import-AWS-To-Localstack/README.md

 1. Clone this repository:
     ```bash
     git clone https://github.com/well-it-wasnt-me/Import-AWS-To-Localstack.git
-    cd Import-AWS-To-Localstack.git
+    cd Import-AWS-To-Localstack
     ```

-2. Update docker-compose.yml with your AWS keys
+2. Copy .env.dist to .env and update docker-compose.yml as well with your datas

 3. Start venv and install the dependencies: